 Takeru II must be thinking it's been 30 years since Takeru I became a red ranger

 I just had a thought what a conversation might be like if Matsuzaka went to Miso Icchi Ramen and met his sempai or senior.
 Matsuzaka may mention to Inaba that it's been 30 years since Maskman aired and it's only been eight years since Shinkenger aired.
-Maybe, just maybe Matsuzaka will tell Inaba that They might talk about how it was to be a red ranger and the struggles they had back in their day.
+Maybe, just maybe Matsuzaka will tell Inaba that it's been some time.
+They might talk about how it was to be a red ranger and the struggles they had back in their day.
 They might even have a friendly sparring with each other.
 They might comment how time flew on them.
 Hopefully, both Takerus can have the time to meet each other to discuss.
 Oh, please include Inoue (no, not Toshiki Inoue) and Tetsuo Kurata to have a reunion in Billy the Kid Steakhouse!
 It may not mean much for a new generation of fans but it may mean a lot for older fans!

 When I take a look back, I always feel that I'm growing old and time never waits for anybody.
 I'm not getting any younger thus my preferences tend to change more often than not.
 I feel that the Timerangers have run over me a lot.
 I believe that the the generation gap may just getting bigger and bigger.
 Parents who used to watch old school Super Sentai with their children may now be grandparents watching new school Super Sentai with their grandchildren.
 Children who used to watch old school Super Sentai with their parents may now be parents watching new school Super Sentai with their children.
 How time flies indeed and I'm feeling really old!